 - Real-time backups (sometimes also referred to as mirroring) happen when backing up occurs whenever a file changes

 - Continuous backup happens on a tight schedule, for example, every 5 or 10 minutes.
-Continuous backup suits rapidly changing data sets yet when other impeding factors do not allow for real-time backups: computing power is too low, or transfer rates are too slow.
+Continuous backup suits rapidly changing data sets or when other impeding factors do not allow for real-time backups.
+These can include computing power is too low or transfer rates are too slow.

-- Performance matters if you’re backing up very large data sets or to multiple machines or to multiple destinations (usually in an enterprise-based setting).
+- Performance matters if you’re backing up very large data sets, multiple machines, or to multiple destinations (usually found in an enterprise-based setting).